Serzhul/Algorithm_Practice/README.md

-# Algorithm_Practice
+# Algorithm_Practice (on leetCode)
 for Algorithm Practice with Javascript